Parcifalix00/Interface-Forge/README.md

 A suite of five skills for designing, implementing, and verifying software interfaces without depending on Higgsfield, a specific image provider, or a mandatory application stack.

 **Version 1.0.0.** Original material is MIT licensed.
 Validation results are documented in [VALIDATION](docs/VALIDATION.md).
-The v1.0 workflow was operationally verified on Windows before the final English localization.
-The English package passes the full deterministic test suite.
-Live Codex triggering with the English metadata has not been re-run yet.
 Real Android/iOS device tests are not included and are not reported as executed.

 ## Start here